J-Varun-P/Campus-Connect/README.md

 ## About Project

-This Web Application is about helping students connect with activities which align with the student's interests.
+This Web Application is about helping students connect with activities which align with the student's interests

 The Activities can be of following types: